Sage-Bionetworks-Challenges/sample-model-templates/README.md

 ## Prepare your submission

 1. If you haven't already, log into the Synapse Docker registry with your Synapse credentials.
-You should only need to do this step once, assuming you do not switch Docker registries.
+We highly recommend you use a Synapse Personal Access Token (PAT) for this step.
+Once logged in, you should not have to log in again, unless you log out or switch Docker registries.

     ```
-    docker login docker.synapse.org
+    docker login docker.synapse.org --username <syn_username>
     ```

+    When prompted for a password, enter your PAT.

+    > [Learn more about Synapse PATs and how to generate one].

-    You can also log in non-interactively through `STDIN` - this will prevent your password from being saved in the shell's history and log files:
+    You can also log in non-interactively through `STDIN` - this will prevent your password from being saved in the shell's history and log files.
+For example, if you saved your PAT into a file called `synapse.token`:

     ```
-    cat ~/syn_password.txt | \
+    cat ~/synapse.token | \
       docker login docker.synapse.org --username <syn_username> --password-stdin
     ```